aarondwi/antri/README.md

 Trivia
 ------------------------------------------------------
-**antri** is indonesian for `waiting in line`.
+**antri** is indonesian for `waiting in line`
-It is a metaphor for task waiting for their turn

 Features
 -------------------------------------------------------

 1. using http as protocol (fasthttp)
 2. individual commit/reject
+3. durability/at least once delivery (with task timeout)

 To Do:
 ------------------------------------------------------

-1. durability/at least once delivery (tracking)
+1. snapshot, for recovery -> following redis model
 2. dead letter queue
-3. snapshot, for recovery -> following redis model
-4. optional cluster (raft / etcd based)
+3. optional cluster (raft / lock-service based)
-5. optional producer dedup

 Notes
 ------------------------------------------------------